galexrt/www.edenmal.moe/content/post/2019/Container-and-Kubernetes-Training-Day1.md

 {{< figure src="linux-cgroups-namespaces-systemd-hierachy.png" width="1200px" title="Linux cgroups namespaces hierachy - by Shmuel Csaba Otto Traian" >}}
 <i>This photo ([original](https://commons.wikimedia.org/wiki/File:Linux_kernel_unified_hierarchy_cgroups_and_systemd.svg)) is made by Shmuel Csaba Otto Traian, licensed under the [CC Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.</i>

-Docker and most other containerization utilities use namespaces to separate containers from each other.
+Docker and most other containers utilities use namespaces to separate containers from each other.
 There are several other techniques for kernel namespace separation to further improve security.

 A container uses the running Linux kernel of the host, that is why there are less resources used, because a container is just using the existing kernel processes and doesn't need to spawn processes like that like when using a virtual machine.